 “I put my money in the policy, it gets protected, and it’s growing tax-free,” Pinkerton says.
 “But then I can turn to the insurance company and say, ‘Listen, I have $100,000 in my policy, I need to borrow 50,000 or 100,000 from you’ … they’ll loan me up to as much money as is sitting in my policy as cash collateral for them.
 They’ll loan me their dollars.”

 Pinkerton calls the life-insurance strategy “an unstructured loan,” meaning there’s no loan terms.

 “There’s no qualification for it.
 It’s a couple-minute phone call or a piece of paper.
 The money gets deposited into my account and then I use it as if it was my own cash, and I’m signing up to pay an interest rate that is floating on the Moody’s bond index.”
 His rate hasn’t changed in over 10 years and has stayed at 4.7 percent, he said.

 More Investment Strategies From Hartman, Pinkerton, et al.

 Pinkerton learned his life-insurance strategy from another associate of his and Hartman’s, Pat Donohoe.

-Hartman and Company have teamed with Donohoe to develop what’s called The Perpetual Wealth Strategy™, in fact.
+And here’s more good news for you: Hartman and Company have teamed with Donohoe to develop what’s called The Perpetual Wealth Strategy™.

 “You’ve heard my rants about how our financial system is rigged,” Hartman says.
 “And I’ve interviewed hundreds of experts (on podcasts) to back up those claims and help you align your investments with the most powerful forces in the world: governments and central banks.